ChrisMcD0nagh/Data-Science-MSc-project_selection/README.md

-## A selection a Data Science MSc projects
+## A selection of my Data Science MSc projects
 This repository contains a representative selection of the various projects I have worked on throughout the Data Science Msc.